godotengine/godot-docs/classes/class_rigidbody.rst

 | *Getter* | get_weight()      |
 +----------+-------------------+

 The body's weight based on its mass and the global 3D gravity.
-Global values are set in "Project > Project Settings > Physics > 3d".
+Global values are set in **Project > Project Settings > Physics > 3d**.

 Method Descriptions
 -------------------